hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 ## Agree to sell the asset

-To sell an asset, both the buyer and the seller must agree on an asset price.
+To sell an asset, both the buyer and the seller must agree on an asset price and make sure that they both have the same asset properties in their respective private data collections.
 Each party stores the price that they agree to in their own private data collection.
-The private asset transfer smart contract enforces that both parties need to agree to the same price before the asset can be transferred.
+The private asset transfer smart contract enforces that both parties need to agree to the same price and asset properties before the asset can be transferred.

 ## Agree to sell as Org1

 Operate from the Org1 terminal.
 Org1 will agree to set the asset price as 110 dollars.
 The `trade_id` is used as salt to prevent a channel member that is not a buyer or a seller from guessing the price.
-This value needs to be passed out of band, through email or other communication, between the buyer and the seller.
+This value needs to be passed out of band together with the asset properties, through email or other communication, between the buyer and the seller.
 The buyer and the seller can also add salt to the asset key to prevent other members of the channel from guessing which asset is for sale.

 ```
 export ASSET_PRICE=$(echo -n "{\"asset_no\":\"asset1\",\"trade_id\":\"109f4b3c50d7b0df729d299bc6f8e9ef9066971f\",\"price\":110}" | base64 | tr -d \\n)